mixu/nwm/readme.md

 The underlying X11 bindings are written as a Node native extension in C++/C.

+**News**

+I am using nwm as my primary window manager daily, and I run it on Ubuntu, Fedora and Arch Linux (mostly Arch).

+My next two goals for nwm are:

+1) Simplifying the C++ binding.
+I have already been able to eliminate ~ 400 lines of code from the naive implementation by removing things that don't need to be tracked in the binding.
+For instance, monitors are only represented with a single integer in the C++ binding and all other information is passed and stored in the JS window manager.
+Next, I want to separate it into two parts: a ~700 line C library and a ~300 line C++ binding to that library.
+This will improve

+2) Simplifying the JS binding.

+3) OSX support.
+This will take a while, since I am doing the rewrite first.
+The problem is, I don't quite know enough about debugging libev to figure out what's going wrong on OSX.

 I'm now actively using this as my primary window manager, as multi-monitor support is finally OK.
 You can give it a try as your primary as well, and report back bugs -- or nwm in a secondary X server using Xephyr.
 I'm looking for co-maintainers (e.g. interested in improving the nwm core, including the C++ stuff) and contributors (writing layouts and other JS code).
 Send pull requests :).

 # Major features